 \subsection{Simulation Results for the $\mathbf{(2,C)}$-Kantorovich-Rubinstein Distance}

 In the following, we discuss the results from our simulation studies for the Poisson model for the $(2,C)$-KRD between two measures within one of the eight classes of measures introduced above.
-Note, that for brevity the plots for some of the classes have been omitted to \Cref{sec:addfigpoi} and exemplary the classes PI, NE and NEC are discussed.
-The remaining plots in the Figures \ref{fig:dist_poiPIG}, \ref{fig:dist_poiNI}, \ref{fig:dist_poiNIG}, \ref{fig:dist_poiSPI} and \ref{fig:dist_poiSPIC} are found in \Cref{sec:addfigpoi}.\\ For the error of the NE class in \Cref{fig:dist_poiNE} it can be seen that the error is decreasing in $s$ and $t$, but increasing in $C$.
-Both of these behaviours are in line with the bound in \Cref{thm:samplingboundKR}.
+For the error of the NE class in \Cref{fig:dist_poiNE} the error is decreasing in $s$ and $t$, but increasing in $C$.
+Both of these behaviors are in line with the bound in \Cref{thm:samplingboundKR}.
 The decrease of the error for increasing $s$ and $t$ is immediately clear from our theoretical results.
 The increase of error for increasing $C$ is based on the fact that in the Poisson model the population total intensities of $\mu$ and $\nu$ are unknown and have to be estimated from the data.
-The $(p,C)$-KRD penalises mass deviation with a factor scaling with $C$, so naturally for increasing $C$, the errors in the estimation of the true difference of masses yields an increase in the expected relative $(p,C)$-KRD error.
+The $(p,C)$-KRD penalizes mass deviation with a factor scaling with $C$, so naturally for increasing $C$, the errors in the estimation of the true difference of masses yields an increase in the expected relative $(p,C)$-KRD error.